 Mark Peterson, D.V.M.

 DR. MARK PETERSON is originally from Washington state but after 35 years in Texas, he thinks he's a Texan.
 He has been in the greater Houston area for the past 30 years and refuses to leave Texas now.
-Indeed, many weekends you can find him dressed up in cowboy attire and competing in Cowboy Action Shooting competitions around the state.

 He went to Texas A&M as all the best vets did and took special interest in horses and exotics as well as dogs and cats.
 After school he spent several years working almost exclusively on horses and still enjoys their company (which is a good thing as his wife of 10 years insists they have 1 or 2 at all times).
 Since then he has spent most of his efforts working with small animals and has studied on the use of ultrasound to diagnose problems and continues to seek more in depth studies in the field.
 If you have horses feel free to ask questions as he sometimes says he misses them and enjoys a good horse story now and then.